priyamchaudhuri/rest-api-sample/README.md

 ## REST API Sample
 This code base is intend to demonstrate some of the REST API standards, technology usage and the development practice.
-We have considered the the library as a sample system to come up with the APIs.
+As this code base is to work purely on the technology exploration to make API development faster, we have taken a sample LIBRARY sytem to build API for.

 ## Prerequisites